Sun-Lab-NBB/sl-mesoscope-assets/README.md

    parameters and establishes the single-plane or the z-stack of planes to be acquired at runtime.
 Then, it generates a set of additional sub-planes within 20 microns above and below each target plane and acquires ~ 20 images at each plane (traversing the entire stack on each acquisition pass).
-The produced z-stack is then used to set up the MotionEstimator file used to detect and correct motion in the X, Y and Z axes.
+The produced z-stack is then used to set up the MotionEstimator file used to detect and correct motion in the X, Y, and Z axes.
 2. **High-definition zstack acquisition**.
 After setting up the motion detection, the function increases the resolution of the target ROIs by 1.5 Scale Factor and repeats the zstack acquisition.
-This generates a high-definition zstack.tiff file kept with the TIFF files acquired during experiment runtime.
+This generates a high-definition zstack.tiff file kept with the TIFF files acquired during runtime.
 3. **Data Acquisition**.
 Finally, the function configures the acquisition and motion detection parameters for the runtime and enters the acquisition loop.
-While in the loop, the function starts or stops the acquisition depending on the marker file(s) created by the sl-experiment library (see sl-experiment ReadMe for details).
+While in the loop, the function starts or stops the acquisition depending on the presence of the marker file(s) created by the sl-experiment library (see sl-experiment ReadMe for details).

 **Note!** The function can also be used to resume an interrupted runtime by calling it with an optional `recovery` argument set to **true**.
 In this runtime mode, the function skips steps 1 and 2, going directly to step 3.

-___
+---

 ## API Documentation